Blood sugar spikes happen when the blood sugar rises and falls after we eat something. In the short term, that can lead to hunger and lethargy.

 Too much or too little sleep is linked to poor blood glucose control.
 People should be aware that even 1 night of bad sleep or no sleep influences negatively our blood glucose levels.

-Remember, it is important to sleep at least 8 hours on a daily basis.
+Remember, it is important to sleep at least 8 hours daily.
 And remember quality is also important as quantity.
-Meaning that we need 8 hours of deep sleep in order to be rested and fight the blood sugar spikes.
+Meaning that we need 8 hours of deep sleep to be rested and fight the blood sugar spikes.

 5. Maintain Weight

-For those who are bigger, it might a more difficult for their body to use insulin in order to control the rising blood sugar levels.
+For those who are bigger, it might a more difficult for their body to use insulin to control the rising blood sugar levels.

 The link between both is still not clear.
 However, there is strong evidence that suggests that obesity is connected to insulin resistance and a bigger risk of developing type 2.